Ryan McHugh: Bonner–McGuinness interim: 2014–17

 Under the management of McGuinness's Rory Gallagher, McHugh started the opening fixture of the 2015 National Football League at home to Derry.
 He also started the next game against Dublin at Croke Park, the third fixture against Cork in Ballyshannon and the fourth fixture against Monaghan.
 He started the fifth fixture against Kerry at Austin Stack Park and scored a goal.
 He started the sixth fixture against Tyrone and scored 1–1.
 He also started the seventh fixture against Mayo.
 Donegal qualified for the NFL semi-final.
 McHugh also started and completed this game but was held scoreless.

-McHugh started the 2015 Ulster Senior Football Championship final.
+McHugh started the 2015 Ulster SFC final.
 He had previously started the preliminary round against Tyrone, the quarter-final against Armagh and the semi-final against Derry.
-McHugh scored an important goal in the 2015 All-Ireland Senior Football Championship qualifier defeat of Galway at Croke Park and started the next game against Mayo at the same venue.
+McHugh scored an important goal in the 2015 All-Ireland SFC qualifier defeat of Galway at Croke Park and started the next game against Mayo at the same venue.

 McHugh started the opening fixture of the 2016 National Football League away to Down and scored 2–0.
 He then started the second fixture against Cork, a ten-point win in Ballyshannon.
 He started the third fixture against Mayo and scored 0–2.
 He started the fourth fixture, away to Kerry at Austin Stack Park.
 He started the fifth fixture against Roscommon and scored 0–1.
 He also started the sixth and seventh fixtures, away to Dublin at Croke Park and Monaghan in Castleblayney respectively.
 Donegal qualified for the NFL semi-final.
 McHugh started this game too.

-McHugh started the 2016 Ulster Senior Football Championship final, scoring 0–3.
+McHugh started the 2016 Ulster SFC final, scoring 0–3.
 He had previously started the quarter-final against Fermanagh, the semi-final against Monaghan and the semi-final replay against the same opposition.
-McHugh scored 0–3 in the 2016 All-Ireland Senior Football Championship qualifier defeat of Cork at Croke Park.
+McHugh scored 0–3 in the 2016 All-Ireland SFC qualifier defeat of Cork at Croke Park.
 He then scored yet another goal against reigning All-Ireland SFC champions Dublin in the next game, at the same venue.
 His performances during the 2016 season earned him an All Star, the county's 32nd.

 McHugh started the opening fixture of the 2017 National Football League against Kerry and scored 0–1.
 He then started the second fixture away to Roscommon.
 He scored another goal against Dublin in the third round of fixtures.
 He started the fourth fixture against Cavan and scored 0–1.
 He started the fifth fixture against Tyrone and scored 0–2.
 He also started the sixth fixture against Monaghan.

-McHugh started the 2017 Ulster Senior Football Championship quarter-final victory against Antrim (scoring 0–1) and the semi-final loss to Tyrone.
-He started the 2017 All-Ireland Senior Football Championship qualifier defeat of Meath at Páirc Tailteann and scored a goal.
+McHugh started the 2017 Ulster SFC quarter-final victory against Antrim (scoring 0–1) and the semi-final loss to Tyrone.
+He started the 2017 All-Ireland SFC qualifier defeat of Meath at Páirc Tailteann and scored a goal.
 He then started the qualifier loss to Galway at Markievicz Park.